top of page

 Erwin Rachbauer’s Photography: A World of Contrasts

-Under the title "TRUE MOMENTS 1986 - 2016," three short videos highlight and document Rachbauer’s transformation from a commercial photographer to an artist.
+Three short videos aim to underscore and document Rachbauer’s transformation from a commercial photographer to an artist.

-1st. video "Human and Matter"
+1st Video: "Human and Matter"

-2nd. video "My Face"
+2nd Video: "My Face"

-3rd. video "People in metropolises"
+3rd video: "People in metropolises"

 bottom of page